eydeveloper/go-highload/README.md

 - Register: Allows users to register for a new account.
 - Login: Enables users to authenticate and log in to their accounts.
 - Get User by ID: Retrieves user information based on the provided user ID.
+- Search users by name: Finds users by first name and last name.